conda/conda-libmamba-solver/docs/dev/implementation.md

 ## Repository structure

 * `.github/workflows/`: CI pipelines to run unit and upstream tests, as well as linting and performance benchmarks.
 Some extra workflows might be added by the `conda/infra` settings.
 * `conda_libmamba_solver/`: The Python package.
 Check sections below for details.
 * `recipe/`: The conda-build recipe used for the PR build previews.
 It should be kept in sync with `conda-forge` and `defaults`.
 * `dev/`: Supporting scripts and configuration files to set up development environments.
 * `docs/`: Documentation sources.
-* `tests/`: PyTest testing infrastructure.
+* `tests/`: pytest testing infrastructure.
 * `pyproject.toml`: Project metadata.
 See below for details.

 ## Project metadata

 The `pyproject.toml` file stores the required packaging metadata, as well as some the configuration for some tools (`black`, `pytest`, etc.).

 Some peculiarities: